jcorrell35/vault-web/content/Music Portfolio/Production Tips.md

 ---
+title: Production Tips
 description: My tips for music production
-title: Production Tips
+date:
 draft: false
 ---
 **Some production lessons/tips that I have learned along the way:**